3 dead after standoff with suspended Georgia cop, officials say

 He was charged with Simple Battery and Criminal Trespass, both under the Family Violence Act.

-Police went to the home of Sasser's estranged wife just after 3 a.m. on May 13 for a report of domestic violence, according to the station.
+He was arrested after police went to the home of his estranged wife just after 3 a.m. on May 13 for a report of domestic violence, according to the station.
+He had been out on bond since his arrest.

+Sasser had been cleared in the June 2010 shooting death of a 35-year-old woman after a chase in Glynn County, the Florida Times-Union reported.

+A 540-page report on that shooting found Sasser and his partner fired eight bullets into the unarmed woman’s car after the chase and that neither checked her condition as their dashcams recorded them discussing their shooting skills, according to the paper.
+The woman was declared dead a week later.